AnyChart/docs.anychart.com/Working_with_Data/Table_Data_Model.md

 Rows in table data are defined as instances of the {api:anychart.data.TableSelectable.RowProxy}anychart.data.TableSelectable.RowProxy{api} class.

-If you need to access a row of a table, the first step is to create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}:
+If you need to access a row of a table, the first step is to access a selection of rows.
+Create an instance of {api:anychart.data.TableSelectable}anychart.data.TableSelectable{api} by calling the {api:anychart.data.TableMapping#createSelectable}createSelectable(){api} method on an instance of {api:anychart.data.TableMapping}anychart.data.TableMapping{api}:

 ```
 selectable = mapping.createSelectable();